Day-trip boat excursions on the Thunersee and Brienzersee near Interlaken and Bern cruise by historic towns with castles and spectacular Alpine views.

 Boat Cruises on Lake Thun and Lake Brienz

 Lakes Thun and Brienz are smaller than other major Swiss lakes with the longest one-way cruise (Thun to Interlaken) lasting just over two hours.
 En route, passengers can enjoy spectacular Alpine views and visit many small, picturesque towns.
-Excellent public transportation (trains or buses) on all sides of the lakes allow for fast travel if time is limited.
+Excellent public transportation (trains or buses) on all sides of the lakes allows for fast travel if time is limited.

 Both lakes have their attractions but Lake Thun is probably the better choice for most travelers.
 Pleasure cruises here can combine the beautiful mountain views with pleasant stopovers in interesting towns with historic sights as well as lovely café terraces.
-However, the slightly smaller Lake Brienz also has its attractions with the banks less built up than Lake Thun.
+However, the slightly smaller Lake Brienz also has its attractions with the banks less built-up than Lake Thun.

 Although Lakes Thun and Brienz are connected by canals and the Aare River, these are not navigable by cruise boats.
 Interlaken West station on Lake Thun is connected by rail with Interlaken Ost station on Lake Brienz.
 It is also a fairly easy walk between these two train station and boat departure piers.